Lo-fi music: 1950s–1970s: Origins and influential works

 Something/Anything? (released in February 1972) was recorded almost entirely by Rundgren alone.
 The album included many of his best-known songs, as well as a spoken-word track ("Intro") in which he teaches the listener about recording flaws for an egg hunt-type game he calls "Sounds of the Studio".
 He used the money gained from the album's success to build a personal recording studio in New York, where he recorded the less successful 1973 follow-up A Wizard, a True Star.
 Musicologist Daniel Harrison compared the Beach Boys' late-1960s albums to Wizard, a record "which mimics aspects of Brian's compositional style in its abrupt transitions, mixture of various pop styles, and unusual production effects.
-But it must be remembered that the commercial failure of the Beach Boys’ experiments was hardly motivation for imitation."
+The commercial failure of the Beach Boys' experiments was hardly motivation for imitation."
 In 2018, Pitchfork's Sam Sodsky noted that the "fingerprints" of Wizard remain "evident on bedroom auteurs to this day".

+Jamaican record producer Lee "Scratch" Perry is often noted as one of few major record producers of the early to late 1970s to embrace lo-fi aesthetics and deliberately include tape distortion and recording artifacts into his productions.
+Commenting on Perry's low fidelity aesthetic, filmmaker Jeremy Marre noted in his 1979 documentary Roots Rock Reggae: "To other people's standards, the instruments may sound distorted, the balance way off.
+But it's just these rough edges that give Reggae the sound they can never copy abroad."
+Perry's distinct production style, which throughout most of the 1970s solely utilized the recording capabilities of a consumer tape deck in his home studio, was sought out by several musicians and bands, most notably Bob Marley and the Wailers, Linda and Paul McCartney, The Clash, John Lydon, Robert Palmer, Simply Red, Junior Murvin, and The Congos, whom he worked with in his Black Ark recording studio.
+Later in his career, Perry's lo-fi production techniques were recognized by musicians and critics as an influence on the aesthetics of Electronica, Punk Rock, and Hip Hop.